bluishglc/ranger-emr-cli-installer/readme.md

 ## 3. Usage

-After downloaded, let's print usage to check if the cli tool is ready to use.
+After download, let's print usage to check if the cli tool is ready to use:

 ```bash
 sh /home/ec2-user/ranger-emr-cli-installer/bin/setup.sh help
 ```
-then, the console will print all actions and options supported by this CLI tool:
+if goes well, the console will print all actions and options supported by this CLI tool:

 ```
 =============================    RANGER-EMR-CLI-INSTALLER USAGE    =============================